Electric Vehicle Charging Stations

 - Provides an unfair advantage for utility ownership of EV charging station equipment by providing monopoly ratemaking treatment for the associated costs from ratepayers.
 This could significantly limit the development of a competitive EV charging station market in Pennsylvania.

 - Adds additional non-core responsibilities to the electric utilities for developing a transportation infrastructure regional framework.
 The bill would also allow for the collection of all costs associated with these transportation studies and plans to be collected from electric utility ratepayers.
 Additionally the utilities could establish a structure that further provides a competitive advantage for their ownership of EV charging equipment.

-IECPA will be working to oppose this legislation or, at a minimum, get modifications to this legislation that protect industrial class utility distribution customers and require cost recovery from those who benefit from the EV charging stations.
+IECPA worked to get modifications to the legislation that protect industrial class utility distribution customers and require cost recovery from those who benefit from the EV charging stations.

-07.23.18 Update: This bill has not been taken up for a vote in the House.
+07.23.18 Update: This bill was not been taken up for a vote in the House.

 Docket No. M-2017-2604382